plentymarkets/docs-raw/plentyInterface/Item.md

 </pre>

-Deletes a variation bundle.
+Deletes a variation bundle component.
 The ID of the bundle must be specified.

 ##### <strong>Parameters</strong>